Unearthing the Past: Society of Antiquaries Research Showcase

 - Old Sarum and its Landscape - explore how the settlements of Old Sarum (the earliest settlement of Salisbury in England) are dated and characterised, with archaeological techniques and finds on show - presented by Dr Alexander Langlands.

 - Islands of Stone: Excavating the Earliest Crannogs - learn about underwater exploratory excavation with dive videos and explanations, and discover some of the project's amazing finds.
-Led by Dr Duncan Garrow.
+Led by Dr Duncan Garrow and Dr Fraser Sturt.

 - Re-creating Captain James Cook's Waistcoat - take a look at the waistcoat itself (stitched by Elizabeth Cook), as well as a 'map sampler' and various other examples of eighteenth century costume.
 Talk to Alison Liz Larkin about her ongoing work.